Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![On the Select Initial Data Synchronization screen, the radio button for Automatic seeding is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image192.png "Select Initial Data Synchronization screen")

 54. On the Validation screen, you should see all green.
-Select **Next**
+Select **Next**.

     ![The Validation screen displays a list of everything it is checking, and the results for each, which currently are success.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image193.png "Validation screen")